koreader/android-luajit-launcher/README.md

 For now - and probably ever, since Mike Pall recommends strongly to do so - the compilation of LuaJIT is not integrated into the Android build framework and has to be run separately.

 A wrapper script for building LuaJIT is provided.
+It **relies on NDK r15c**

 Have a look at KOReader's [llapp_main.lua](https://github.com/koreader/koreader/blob/master/platform/android/llapp_main.lua) file.
 You can use it as a starting point for your own app.